dolaley1/dolaley1/README.md

-- 👋 Hi, I’m @dolaley1
+- Hi, I’m @dolaley1
-- 👀 I’m interested in mobile app development.
+- I have 2 years of experience in data analysis.
-- 🌱 I’m currently learning UI/UX design.
+- I’m interested in software development.
-- 💞️ I’m looking to collaborate on music player applications.
+- I’m currently learning UI/UX design.
-- 📫 How to reach me: daniel.olaleye14@icloud.com
+- How to reach me: daniel.olaleye14@gmail.com

 <!---
 dolaley1/dolaley1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.